Smeal Supply Chain MBA Students Win Competition

 Deborah Lentz Featured in CSCMP Supply Chain Quarterly

 The last issue of CSCMP Supply Chain Quarterly includes a column on opportunities for women in the field of supply chain management.
 The article highlights Deborah Lentz (PSU, Business Logistics 83) and follows her career at Kraft Foods from 1983 to her current position of senior vice president, customer service and logistics for Kraft Foods North America.
-For the full article, please see: A World of Opportunities for Women in SCM.

 SC&IS Programs Earn Top Marks from Industry